almovidhussaini/babylonclone/x/finality/README.md

    randomness and the block height.
 6. Verify the EOTS signature w.r.t. the derived EOTS public randomness.
-7. If the voted block's `AppHash` is different from the canonical block at the same height known by the ybtc node, then this means the finality provider has voted for a fork. ybtc node buffers this finality vote to the evidence storage.
+7. If the voted block's `AppHash` is different from the canonical block at the same height known by the Babylon node, then this means the finality provider has voted for a fork.
+Babylon node buffers this finality vote to the evidence storage.
 If the finality provider has also voted for the block at the same height, then this finality provider is slashed, i.e., its voting power is removed, equivocation evidence is recorded, and a slashing event is emitted.
-8. If the voted block's `AppHash` is same as that of the canonical block at the same height, then this means the finality provider has voted for the canonical block, and the ybtc node will store this finality vote to the finality vote storage.
+8. If the voted block's `AppHash` is same as that of the canonical block at the same height, then this means the finality provider has voted for the canonical block, and the Babylon node will store this finality vote to the finality vote storage.
 If the finality provider has also voted for a fork block at the same height, then this finality provider will be slashed.